jkndrkn/pinecone-upser-error/README.md

    conda activate pinecone-upsert-error
    ```

-4. Create a Pinecone index with 1024 dimensions and cosine metric for use with Cohere embeddings
+4. Create a Pinecone index with 768 dimensions and cosine metric for use with HuggingFace embeddings

 5. Edit your `config.sh` to point to the correct Pinecone credentials.